-Our operations are currently concentrated in the Gulf Coast, the Atlantic Seaboard and the Caribbean Basin and we recently expanded into the Pacific Northwest.
+Our operations are currently concentrated in the Gulf Coast, the Atlantic Seaboard, the West Coast (including Alaska) and the Caribbean Basin.
 Because of this concentration in these geographic locations, we are susceptible to fluctuations in our business caused by adverse economic or other conditions in any of these regions, including natural or other disasters.